StavonJoy/StavonJoy/README.md

 ### Hi there 👋
-I'm Stavon, a full-stack developer who uses my background in customer service and leadership to create beautiful, user-friendly applications.
+I'm Stavon, a full-stack engineer who uses my background in customer service and leadership to create beautiful, user-friendly applications.

 Take a peek at my [portfolio](https://stavonewart.surge.sh/)!